Oghma-Infinium/Apostasy/Documentation/FAQ.md

 ### Q: Can I still use the vanilla favorites menu?
 I do not like the wheel.
 A: If you're on keyboard press `G` to open up the vanilla favorites menu.

+### Q: Can I add/remove [insert mod] to the list?
+A: Yes, but if you have to ask, no. Also adding or removing a mod would void any official support.

 ### Q: Will you add [insert mod] to the list?
 A: No, probably not.
 We'll see.